Miguel Caetano Dias

-Miguel Caetano Dias ComA (9 July 1854 – 26 July 1936) was a Portuguese medical practitioner best known for his roles as chief of health services in Portuguese Goa and director of the Escola Médica Cirúrgica de Goa.
-In these roles, he was widely recognised for waging successful vaccination and sanitation campaigns, and was also instrumental in advocating against the closure of the medical school.
+Miguel Caetano Dias ComA (9 July 1854 – 26 July 1936) was a Portuguese Indian medical practitioner best known for his roles as chief of health services in Portuguese Goa and director of the Escola Médica Cirúrgica de Goa.
+In these roles, he was widely recognised for organising successful vaccination and sanitation campaigns, and was also instrumental in advocating against the closure of the medical school.

 Early life

 Miguel Caetano Dias was one of five children born to Manuel Francisco Dias and Escolastica Fernandes e Dias in St Estevam, an island in Goa, India.
 The humble circumstances of his childhood are often mentioned in later accounts of his achievements.

 His brother João Vicente Santana Dias, a Major in the Portuguese Army, is credited with helping him enrol at the Faculty of Medicine of the University of Lisbon where he graduated with distinction in 1882.
 Upon graduation, he joined the Portuguese Army as part of the military medical cadre in Mozambique.